 - A scratching post for large and heavy cats

-Toygers are healthy cats, and their life expectancy is the same as that of regular domestic cats.
-A well-cared-for Toyger cat can live to be 10 to 16 years old.
+Toygers are healthy cats, and their life expectancy is the same as that of regular house cats.
+A Toyger cat can live between 10 and 16 years if well cared for.

-The Toyger cat was developed by a lady named Judy living in the United States.
-She discovered a tabby cat with a unique pattern and wanted to further propagate that beautiful fur in a new line of cats.
-She crossed the cat with a Bengal cat, as they also have such a unique pattern.
-It took her a few years, but in the 1980s, she succeeded in creating a cat breed that looks like a miniature tiger with the personality of an ordinary cat.
-The breed was fully recognized by TICA in 1990, and in 2007, Toygers received the highest “Full Championship” status.
+The Toyger cat was developed by a lady named Judy who lives in the United States.
+She discovered a tabby cat with a unique pattern and wanted to pass on that beautiful coat into a line of new cats.
+She crossed the cat with a Bengal cat, as they also have a similar distinctive pattern.
+It took her a few years, but in the 1980s, she succeeded in creating a breed of cat that looks like a small tiger, with the temperament of an ordinary cat.
+The breed was fully recognized by TICA in 1990, and in 2007, Toygers were granted the highest ‘Full Championship’ status.

 The Toyger in a nutshell: